stat20/old-course-materials/labs/02/index.md

 Part III you will be doing outside of class.
 We encourage you to complete your lab at the evening study sessions held Monday and Thursday evening.

+The data for this lab can be found in the `arbuthnot` and `present` data frames stored in the `stat20data` package.

 ### The Stucture of Lab Assignments

 Questions in Part I deal with the context in which Arbuthnot collected his data.
 These questions should should be answered before you have looked at the data itself.
 In general, in Part I you will identify the question of interest, consider the manner in which it arose, and set expectations for the shape and structure of the data.